Home Compare MRSH vs SAP.DE

 Marsh & McLennan Companies vs SAP: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Marsh & McLennan Companies carrying a narrow edge on valuation.
-SAP SE still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Marsh & McLennan Companies holds the cleaner structural position, with stability as the main driver and growth adding further support.
+SAP SE still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity